lidofinance/docs/docs/guides/steth-integration-guide.md

 - [stETH/ETH liquidity pool on Curve](https://curve.fi/steth) ([contract code](https://github.com/curvefi/curve-contract/blob/master/contracts/pools/steth/StableSwapSTETH.vy))
 - [wstETH/WETH MetaStable pool on Balancer v2](https://app.balancer.fi/#/pool/0x32296969ef14eb0c6d29669c550d4a0449130230000200000000000000000080) ([read more](https://docs.balancer.fi/products/balancer-pools/metastable-pools#the-lido-wsteth-weth-liquidity-pool))

-Both pools are incentivised with Lido governance token (LDO) via direct incentives and bribes (veBAL bribes coming soon), and allow the liquidity providers to retain their exposure to earning Lido staking rewards.
+Both pools are incentivised with Lido governance token (LDO) via direct incentives and bribes (veBAL bribes coming soon), and allow the liquidity providers to retain their exposure to getting Lido staking rewards.

-- Curve pool allows providing liquidity in the form of any of the pooled assets or in both of them.
+- Curve pool allows providing liquidity in the form of any of the pooled tokens or in both of them.
 From that moment on, all the staking rewards accrued by stETH go to the pool and not to the liquidity provider's address.
 However, when withdrawing the liquidity, the liquidity provider will be able to get more than they have initially deposited.
 Please note, when depositing exclusively stETH to Curve, the tokens are split between ether and stETH, with the precise balances fluctuating constantly due to price trading.
 Thus, the liquidity provider will only be eligible for about a half of rewards accrued by the stETH deposited.
 To avoid that, provide stETH and ether liquidity in equal parts.
 - Unlike Curve, Balancer pool is wstETH-based. wstETH doesn't rebase, it accrues staking rewards by eventually increasing in price instead.
-Thus, when withdrawing liquidity form the Balancer pool, the liquidity providers get assets valued higher than what they have initially deposited.
+Thus, when withdrawing liquidity form the Balancer pool, the liquidity providers get tokens valued higher than what they have initially deposited.

 ### Cross chain bridging